activiteOCR/CodeHawks---Findings/First-Flight-#13-Baba-Marta.md

 ## Impact

-HealthToken can be drained and user can participate to an event without owning any martenitsaToken
+HealthToken can be easily minted and user can participate to an event without owning any martenitsaToken

 ## Tools Used